Ira Glass

 Ira Jeffrey Glass (/ˈaɪrə/; born March 3, 1959) is an American public radio personality.
 He is the host and producer of the radio and television series This American Life and has participated in NPR programs, including Morning Edition, All Things Considered, and Talk of the Nation.
 His work in radio and television has won him awards, such as the Edward R. Murrow Award for Outstanding Contributions to Public Radio and the George Polk Award in Radio Reporting.

 Originally from Baltimore, Glass began working in radio as a teenager.
 While attending Brown University, he worked alongside Keith Talbot at NPR during his summer breaks.
 He worked as a story editor and interviewer for years before he began to cover his own stories in his late twenties.
 After he moved to Chicago, he continued to work on the public radio programs All Things Considered and The Wild Room, the latter of which he co-hosted.
 After Glass received a grant from the MacArthur Foundation, he and Torey Malatia developed This American Life, which won a Peabody Award within its first six months and became nationally syndicated a year later.
 The show was formulated into a television program of the same name on Showtime that ran for two seasons.
 Glass also performs a live show, and has contributed to or written articles, books, and a comic book related to the radio show.

 Early life and education

-Glass was born in Baltimore, Maryland, on March 3, 1959, to Jewish parents Barry (March 23, 1933 - September 19, 2023) and Shirley Glass (1 March 1936 – 8 October 2003), and grew up with two sisters, one younger and one older.
-Barry started out as a radio announcer, but eventually became a CPA and businessman who founded the Glass Jacobson Wealth Advisors, while Shirley Glass was a clinical psychologist, whose work prompted The New York Times to call her "the godmother of infidelity research".
+Glass was born in Baltimore, Maryland, on March 3, 1959, to Jewish parents Barry and Shirley Glass, and grew up with two sisters, one younger and one older.
+Barry started out as a radio announcer, but eventually became a CPA, while Shirley Glass was a clinical psychologist whose work prompted The New York Times to call her "the godmother of infidelity research".